Challenges for Reinforcement Learning in Quantum Circuit Design: Implementation

-To provide a proof-of-concept for the proposed environment architecture we only conducted experiments for this initial set of basic challenges.
-However, note that the \textit{Quantum Circuit Designer} allows for easy extension of both challenges by defining arbitrary target-states and -unitaries.
+As previously elaborated, state preparation (SP) and unitary composition (UC) objectives are either closely related to the others mathematically, accounted for by the environment design, or can be easily incorporated.
+As defined in \autoref{sec:objectives}, we used states $\Psi \in \{ \ket{\Phi^+}, \ket{\Tilde{U}}, \ket{GHZ}\}$, with $\eta\in \{2,2,3\}$ and $\delta \in \{12,12,15\}$ respectively, for SP, and unitaries $U\in\{\B{H}, \B{\Tilde{U}}, \B{CCX}\}$, with $\eta\in \{1,2,3\}$ and $\delta \in \{9,12,63\}$ respectively, for UC.
+As a proof-of-concept for the proposed environment architecture, we only conducted experiments for this initial set of targets.
+However, note that the QCD allows for easy extension of both objectives by defining arbitrary target states and unitaries.